BUSINESS OVERHEADS INSURANCE

 With today’s added pressures on clinical and practice staff, any absence can have a major effect.
 A principal or key clinician away for a few days or a week or two may be covered internally.
 However, if they had to be absent for several months, how would the business cope having to cover the overheads and additional workload needed to continue running smoothly?

 Also known as Practice Overheads, Practice Expenses or Locum Insurance, the policy provides a vital safety net allowing the business to continue operating smoothly.
-For instance, if you are a dental practice with a NHS contract agreement, it will allow you the scope to fulfil the UDA commitments detailed in your contract, protecting the business from a drop in income due to unforeseen absence.
+For instance, if you are a dental practice with a NHS contract agreement, it will allow you the scope to fulfil the UDA commitments detailed in your contract.

 We have a choice of schemes, all underwritten on a combination of individual absence and medical history, to allow us to recommend a plan best suited to your needs.